 - Evidence requirements are less strict where precautionary measures are concerned.
 Sufficient, credible indications that the interests FINMA is tasked with protecting are at risk are normally enough to justify them.

 - Precautionary measures may not be imposed on a long-term basis.
 They are only justified while necessary to avert a threat or while evidence is gathered.
-FINMA must therefore decide on the case in hand within a reasonable time frame and either lift the precautionary measures or replace them with definitive measures.
+FINMA must therefore decide on the case at hand within a reasonable time frame and either lift the precautionary measures or replace them with definitive measures.